Intro to In-Person Roleplay Agents

 - Scenario: "You're at the property with the buyer.
 They've seen the main rooms and have questions about the neighborhood and timeline."

-- Instructions to rep: “Answer questions concisely.
+- Instructions to rep: "Answer questions concisely.
 Read their reactions.
-Address one concern (e.g., price or timing).
-End with a clear next step (second visit or offer).”
+Address one concern (for example, price or timing).
+End with a clear next step (second visit or offer)."

 - Scorecard: Includes tour flow, question handling, objection/concern handling, and closing next step.